 response and outcome

 Such differentiation, as necessary, will be deployed to ensure understanding of expectations, rewards and sanctions.
-Children with special needs will follow an.
+Children with additional needs may have a bespoke behaviour plan.

 Looked after Children

 The school will identify designated staff to safeguard these children’s interests and to liaise with Social Services.